Skip to main content

 • “Not a ton of replay value, if I'm being honest, but it's a) free and b) under development.”

-• “This game is great for newer strategy gamers and is a great intro although lacks replayability due to its simplistic nature.”
+• “This game is great for newer strategy gamers and is a great intro but lacks replayability due to its simplistic nature.”

 • humor

-• “Funny simple game, perfect for those who want to play HOI4 but still value their own time.”
+• “Funny simple game, for those who want to play HOI4 but still value their own time :dddd”

-• “Extremely simple, and the EULA being a shared Google Drive document is really funny.”
+• “Extremely simple, the EULA is a shared Google Drive doc so that's really funny.”

 • music